 Improving Access to Resources Through a Homeless Services Network

-Persons experiencing homelessness in Monroe County who need assistance with addressing their immediate situation may contact 2-1-1/LIFELINE who will help direct persons to the appropriate resource.
+People experiencing homelessness in Monroe County who need assistance with addressing their immediate situation should go to the Monroe County Department of Human Services at 691 St. Paul Street during regular business hours.
+If assistance is needed after 5pm or on weekends or holidays, persons should call the After Hours line at 585-442-1742.
 Once safely sheltered, the Coordinated Entry system provides a unified response to move persons quickly out of homelessness and into permanent housing.

 The Coordinated Entry System for Homeless Services is designed to improve fairness, create easier access to resources, and increase the efficiency of the local crisis response system to address homelessness.
 The system consists of:

-- Access to emergency shelter placements through 2-1-1/LIFE LINE and the Monroe County Department of Human Services;
+- Access to emergency housing through the Monroe County Department of Human Services;

 - A common assessment (VI-SPDAT) is conducted at each shelter to inform the selection of the most appropriate permanent housing option to meet needs;